Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Performance of the Prototype Inspection System

 \section{Performance of the Prototype Inspection System}

 We performed a test run of the prototype inspection system using approximately 2,000 scintillator cubes.
 A video demonstrating the operation of the inspection system is available in Reference~\cite{bib:mov1}.
-The average inspection time per cube was about 6 seconds, which is one third of the time required by the manual method for SuperFGD.
+The average inspection time per cube was about 6 seconds including the manual cube loading step, which is one third of the time required by the manual method for SuperFGD.
 In less than 0.5\% of cases, the cube failed to roll properly between Imaging Points 1 and 2, resulting in an incorrect orientation at Point 2.
 The system classifies such cubes as reinspection targets.
 Apart from this, the system operated stably without any other malfunction.